Berry

 Storage Tips

-Berries are best stored in the refrigerator to maintain freshness.
-Remove any damaged or moldy berries before storing.
-Do not wash berries until just before use, as moisture promotes spoilage.
-Store them in a breathable container lined with paper towels to absorb excess moisture.
-Berries can also be frozen for longer-term storage.
-Spread them in a single layer on a baking sheet, freeze until solid, then transfer to a freezer-safe bag or container.
-Frozen berries are great for smoothies, baking, and sauces.
+Berries are best stored in the refrigerator as soon as possible after purchase or harvesting.
+Gently sort through the berries and remove any that are moldy or damaged to prevent spoilage of the remaining berries.
+Do not wash berries until just before use, as moisture promotes mold growth.
+Store them in a breathable container, like the original clamshell or a container lined with paper towels to absorb excess moisture.
+For longer storage, berries can be frozen.
+Spread them out in a single layer on a baking sheet, freeze until solid, and then transfer them to a freezer-safe bag or container.
+This prevents them from clumping together.

 Marnirni-apinthi Building, Lot Fourteen,